 Performance and Visual Quality

-This page features performance and visual quality adjustments that will maximize your project’s details and beauty with Varjo VR-1.
+This page features performance and visual quality adjustments that will maximize your project’s details and beauty with Varjo headsets.
 Below are listed tips that will help to achieve best image using bionic displays without losing performance.
 Please note that some of the features are not yet available for the Varjo Unreal Plugin.
 Instanced Stereo and Vignette and are only available for Varjo Unreal Engine version.
 Notes are added in the corresponding sections.